xiwenc/kubernetes/cluster/juju/layers/kubernetes-master/README.md

 # Contact

-The kubernetes-master charm is free and open source operations software created by the containers team at Canonical.
+The kubernetes-master charm is free and open source operations created by the containers team at Canonical.

 Canonical also offers enterprise support and customization services.
 Please